 AI systems are trained to recognize this pattern.
 They know that angry customers leave reviews unprompted, while happy customers usually don't.
 So they weight review volume and sentiment together.
 A business with thousands of positive reviews isn't just more popular.
 It's more statistically credible.

 This is why review velocity matters so much for GEO.
 It's not about gaming the system.
 It's about creating an accurate signal of your actual customer satisfaction.
 If 95% of your customers are happy, your online presence should reflect that.
+For a full breakdown of what AI cares about in reviews, see Reviews That Move AI Rankings.

 What this means for your business